What is Electricity Price Volatility & How it Impacts Businesses

 Historically, unlike other commodities, electricity has had to be consumed as it is generated, making its supply and demand dynamics highly sensitive to immediate factors.
 This characteristic, coupled with the complex grid network infrastructure and regulations governing energy markets, contributes to this inherent volatility of energy prices.

-In the UK, energy price volatility is influenced by a variety of factors, including changes in fuel prices (such as natural gas, which is a significant source of electricity generation), renewable energy output variability, geopolitical events, regulatory changes, and market demand fluctuations.
+Across Europe, energy price volatility is influenced by a variety of factors, including changes in fuel prices (such as natural gas, which is a significant source of electricity generation), renewable energy output variability, geopolitical events, regulatory changes, and market demand fluctuations.
 For instance, a cold snap in the fringe seasons like Spring or Autumn can lead to a sudden increase in demand for heating, thereby pushing up electricity demand and prices.
 Conversely, a surge in wind or solar generation can lead to an oversupply, reducing prices.

 Main causes of energy price volatility